-DMcD: And then we need to ask ourselves: why are we then exceptionalizing this moment?
-What work is that doing for us?
+DMcD: And then we need to ask ourselves, “Why are we then exceptionalizing this moment?
+What work is that doing for us?”

-DC: Yes, that’s right.
-And I think that feeds right into the conversation.
-We’re going to have later today about the context of the prison strike in the 17 States that had occurred in because I think that there is real work not only in terms of erasers of history or her story, but also continuing on the project of U.S. empire.
-So for the population to accede to not only this spectacular forms of violence that we saw on the streets of Charlottesville or back in 21 on the streets of Tulsa, but also the more grinding everyday processes where specifically black people, but you can talk about other people of color and now migrant folks now experiencing this experiencing this on a daily day-to-day basis.
-The way in which stop-and-frisk for instance works the way in which again, like I said earlier lack of access to jobs to a living wage is something that feeds what is called criminal activity.
-George Jackson the really important thinker who happened to be the field marshall of the Black Panthers in the late 60s, 1970s early 1970s and also a prisoner, a political prisoner in places like San Quentin talked about that most of the prisoners that he was encaged with were inside for some form of food getting literally the lack of access to a job that could pay the bills was one of the things that was feeding the prisons.
+DC: Yes, and I think that feeds right into the conversation we’re going to have later today about the context of the prison strike in the seventeen states that had occurred in because I think that there is real work, not only in terms of erasers of history or herstory, but also continuing on the project of U.S. empire.
+So, for the population to accede to, not only this spectacular forms of violence that we saw on the streets of Charlottesville or back in ‘21 on the streets of Tulsa, but also the more grinding everyday processes where specifically black people, but you can talk about other people of color and now migrant folks now experiencing this, experiencing this on a daily day-to-day basis, the way in which stop-and-frisk for instance works.
+The way in which again, like I said earlier, lack of access to jobs, to a living wage is something that feeds what is called criminal activity.
+George Jackson, the really important thinker who happened to be the field marshall of the Black Panthers in the late 60s, 1970s, early 1970s and also a prisoner, a political prisoner in places like San Quentin talked about that most of the prisoners that he was encaged with were inside for some form of food-getting.
+Literally the lack of access to a job that could pay the bills was one of the things that was feeding the prisons.
 Literally feeding bodies to these facilities that were doing this horrific damage to whole communities.
-So I think that that’s a really important point that you can’t you know, I tire of the response to moments like in Charlottesville and others that we’ve been talking about where you get someone saying and this is happening in 2017.
-I can’t believe in 2018 and I was hearing that back in 1994 in the 90s with Rodney King every incident.
-It’s as if it’s incidental, but it’s not it’s structural
+So, I think that that’s a really important point that you can’t, you know, I tire of the response to moments like in Charlottesville and others that we’ve been talking about where you get someone saying, “And this is happening in 2017.
+I can’t believe in 2018.”
+And I was hearing that back in 1994, in the ‘90s with Rodney, King every incident as if it’s incidental, but it’s not it’s structural.

 DMcD: It is not incidental.